trollfot/dolmen.authentication/src/dolmen/authentication/README.txt

   descriptions and components of the authentication module.

   >>> interfaceDescription(IAuthenticationEvents)
-  IUserLoggedOutEvent: IObjectEvent extending event : a user has logged out.
+  IUserLoggedOutEvent: IObjectEvent extending event: a user has logged out.
-  IUserLoggedInEvent: IObjectEvent extending event : a user has logged in.
+  IUserLoggedInEvent: IObjectEvent extending event: a user has logged in.
   UserLogoutEvent: An IUserLoggedOutEvent implementation.
   UserLoginEvent: An IUserLoggedInEvent implementation.